-With the outbreak of the second world war, an official surveillance system with detailed regulations was established by the Directive on Communications Traffic on April 22, 1940.
-A number of foreign-letter examining offices were established across the country to monitor specific postal traffic.
+With the outbreak of the second World War, this attitude changed.
+An official surveillance system with detailed regulations was established by the Directive on Communications Traffic on April 22, 1940.
+A number of foreign-letter examining offices was established across the country to monitor specific postal traffic.
 Early in the war, as German territory rapidly expanded, the number of these offices inevitably increased.
 Each censoring office used a variety of sealing labels and hand stamps to denote that mail had been examined.
-In cases where the sensors believed that examination was unnecessary due to the reliability of the sender, a transit hand stamp which was circular and contain the letter "A" (for Auslandbriefpruefsteelen) and with a single-letter office code was applied in lieu of examination.
+In cases where the sensors believed that examination was unnecessary due to the reliability of the sender, a transit hand stamp which was circular and contained the letter "A" (for Auslandbriefpruefsteelen) and with a single-letter office code was applied in lieu of examination.

-Codes were used to designate from where mail Below is a list of those codes.
+Codes designated from where the mail's origin or destination.
+Below is a list of those codes.

 Office Code For traffic with

 Koenigsberg a Baltic states, USSR

 Berlin b North and South America, Airmail, Finland

 Cologne С Holland, Belgium, northern France, Luxembourg

 Munich d Italy, Spain, Portugal, Switzerland

 Frankfurt southern France е Airmail to N. and South America, Switzerland,

 Hamburg f Scandinavia

 Vienna g Balkans, Hungary, Turkey

 Hof h for POW mail in late 1944

 Copenhagen k Sweden, Norway, Finland

 Lyon 1 southern France

 Nancy n southern France and neutral hinterland

 Oslo 0 Sweden, Finland, Denmark

 Trondheim t Sweden

-Paris X Red Cross mail, France
+Paris x Red Cross mail, France

 Bordeaux У Southwest France